siunam321/CTF-Writeups/TryHackMe/Relevant/README.md

 ## Introduction

-The Relevant penetration testing peport contains all efforts that were conducted in order to perform a penetration test on the client's virtual environment network.
+The Relevant penetration testing report contains all efforts that were conducted in order to perform a penetration test on the client's virtual environment network.

 ## Objective